joeystevens00/libArgParse/README.md

 ```

 Then define the flags using setFlags.
 The expected syntax for setFlags is a comma seperated list where:
-Field 1) is the flag to use
+1. is the flag to use
-Field 2) is the variable that the flag will manipulate.
+2. is the variable that the flag will manipulate.
-Field 3) how the flag will manipulate the variable
+3. how the flag will manipulate the variable
   * Options:
       * val - sets the variable to the paramater passed
       * bool - sets the variable equal to 1 (default 0)

-Field 4) sets if the flag is required or not
+4. sets if the flag is required or not
    * Options:
       * 1 - Required
       * 0 - Not Required